omaaradel/Wildwood-Run-/README.md

-##WWILDWOOD RUN
+## WILDWOOD RUN
 ![Wildwood Run 9_ cover](https://github.com/omaaradel/Wildwood-Run-/assets/116403978/27500c6c-8c35-4c18-9160-c3e747f1ab9e)

-####Welcome to Wildwood Run, a thrilling 2D platformer game created using Unity.
+#### Welcome to Wildwood Run, a thrilling 2D platformer game created using Unity.
 In this game, you take on the role of a cunning fox navigating a lush forest filled with obstacles, enemies, and exciting puzzles.
 This README file provides you with all the information you need to get started with the game, including installation instructions, gameplay overview, and more.

-###Gameplay and Features
+### Gameplay & Features

 Wildwood Run offers an exciting gaming experience with a combination of engaging gameplay elements and features: